Benchu999/Benchu999/README.md

-- 👋 Hi, I’m @Benchu999
+- 👋 Hi, I’m Benchu Zhang
-- 👀 I’m interested in ...
+- 👀 I’m interested in optimization
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Convex optimization and Operations Research
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on optimization
-- 📫 How to reach me ...
+- 📫 How to reach me: zhangbc9@gmail.com

 <!---
 Benchu999/Benchu999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.